Code-Institute-Submissions/greek-beaches-memory-game/README.md

 ### Strategy
-The goal of this website is to make a fun but visually pleasing memory game to inspire them to discover more of Greece.
+The goal of this website is to make a fun but visually pleasing memory game to inspire the players to discover more of Greece.

 ### Scope
 Instead of using well known greek beaches, the cards shows less touristic and less known beaches to amaze the players with every click.